 This is also expressed by the fact that all guests at the ryokan usually don a yukata (浴衣, "bathing suit," a type of light kimono) provided by the house, and thus hierarchy levels seem to disappear.

-Guests should feel as if they are returning home to the ryokan - understanding their person, preferences and expectations are paramount.
+The guest should feel like this in the ryokan, as if returning home - the understanding of his person, his preferences and expectations are in the foreground.